Rakhyvel/Orng_old/documentation.md

 ```
 Dynamic arrays are useful for accepting arrays of any size as input to a function.
 ```
-printInts::(ints: []Int)->() = {
+// Accepts an address of an integer array of any size, prints it out printInts::(ints: []Int)->() = {
     for i := 0; i < ints.length; i += 1 {
         stdlib.system.println("%d", ints[i])
     }
 }

 + main::()->() = {
+    // Two arrays of different sizes
     arr1: [3]Int = [1, 2, 3]
     arr2: [4]Int = [1, 2, 3, 4]

     printInts(&arr1)    // These both work
     printInts(&arr2)
 }